bitweb-project/bitweb/contrib/tracing/README.md

 $ bpftrace contrib/tracing/connectblock_benchmark.bt 20000 38000 25
 ```

-In a different terminal, starting Bitcoin Core in SigNet mode and with
+In a different terminal, starting Bitweb Core in SigNet mode and with
 re-indexing enabled.

 ```
-$ ./build/bin/bitcoind -signet -reindex
+$ ./build/bin/bitwebd -signet -reindex
 ```

 This produces the following output.